vmendez2000/Crowdfunding_ETL/README.md

 Using our four CSV files, we sketched an ERD of the tables using QuickDBD:
 ![QuickDBD sketch of an ERD of the tables](data_modeling_quickdbd_v2.png)

-From that ERD, we created a table schema for each CSV file and saved it as a Postgres file which we then uploaded into a new database called crowdfunding_db.
+From that ERD, we created a table schema for each CSV file and saved it as a Postgres file which we then uploaded into a new database called **crowdfunding_db**.
 We then uploaded the CSV files into their corresponding SQL tables.